oscarlab/betrfs/README.md

 The next step is to build TokuDB.
 TokuDB uses cmake, and it is very finicky.
 You must have the right versions of gcc, and g++: gcc-4.7, g++-4.7.
+You must also have valgrind and zlib.
+(To build TokuDB on ubuntu 13.10 server, we found that we needed the following packages: zlib1g-dev, build-essential, gcc-4.7, g++-4.7, cmake, valgrind, cscoppe.
+Some of these requirements may be relaxed by changing settings in the cmake_modules/ directory, but we will not explore this in depth.)

 For those unfamiliar with cmake, I would suggest an out-of-source build.
 The following commands should work: